apanjain/accordprojectdemo/README.md

 cicero parse --output data.json
 ```

-- To update the contract data there are two ways
+- To update the contract text data there are two ways
-  - Change the data directly in text/sample.md
+  - Change the data directly in text/sample.md OR
-  - Update data.json then draft the template using
+  - Update data.json then draft the contract text using
   ```shell
   cicero draft --output text/sample.md
   ```

+# Description
+## Text
+- This is a contract written in natural language by lawyers.
+- This is what guides the logic.
+- The data fields required to process a contact logic are placed here in placeholders which are parsed directly to models.
+- There are two parts to this.
+  - grammer.tem.md where we define our contract structure.
+The final contract is written in the same syntax.
+  - There is another markdown file (in our case sample.md) which is our actual contract.
+This is same as grammer file just replacing the placeholders.

+## Models
+- This is what unites Logic and Text.
+- Data from text is parsed into specific data types mentioned.
+- These fields are then accessible in logic.
+- model/model.cto is where we define our models.
+It can import other custom models.

+## Logic
+- Here lies the logic of our contract.
+- We send request to one or more clauses which processes the logic and respond with a json data.
+- The logic written should follow the contact text strictly.
+- logic/logic.ergo is where we write our logic.
+- For more info see the [documentation](https://docs.accordproject.org/)